-- a candidate may seek nomination for mayor and council but if elected to both, the mayoral position is filled and the council position is vacated (with the next highest polling candidate elected). - a candidate may seek nomination for mayor and council but cannot also seek nomination for the Bay of Plenty Regional Council i.e. a candidate may stand for Kawerau District Council or the Bay of Plenty Regional Council, but not both.
-[Section 58 Local Electoral Act 2001].
+a candidate may seek nomination for mayor and council but if elected to both, the mayoral position is filled and the council position is vacated (with the next highest polling candidate elected).

-- a candidate for mayor or council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Kawerau District Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of the Kawerau District Council who is elected as mayor or councillor must resign from their position as an employee of the Kawerau District Council before taking up their position.
+- a candidate may seek nomination for mayor and council but cannot also seek nomination for the Bay of Plenty Regional Council, i.e. a candidate may stand for Kawerau District Council or the Bay of Plenty Regional Council, but not both.
+[Section 58 Local Electoral Act 2001] - a candidate may stand for one ward only (not multiple wards or for a ward and an 'at large' postition). - a candidate for mayor or council (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Kawerau District Council.
+[Section 3(1) Local Authorities (Members' Interests) Act 1968] This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought. - an employee of the Kawerau District Council who is elected as mayor or councillor must resign from their position as an employee of the Kawerau District Council before taking up their position.
 An employee will need to alert the Chief Executive of the intention to stand for office prior to any nomination being lodged.

-[Section 41(5) Local Government Act 2002].
+[Section 41(5) Local Government Act 2002]

-Nominations open on Friday 15 July 2022 and close at 12 noon, Friday 12 August 2022.
+Nominations open on Friday 4 July 2025 and close at noon, Friday 1 August 2025.